michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

+= 1.2.8 =
+- Fixed an issue that the image containers were not the same width when there is aa product thumbnail is narrower than others.
+- Fixed an issue that the thumbnails container width stuck out and overlapped with the product body element.

 = 1.2.7 =
 - Fixed an issue that some thumbnail images (img) exceeded the height of its container.